jerryOkafor/Frugal/Readme.md

 ### Instrumentation tests

-To run the instrumentaton tests, you need an Android Emulator or a real Android device.
+To run the instrumentation tests, you need an Android Emulator or a real Android device.
 Once you have any of this, open a terminal in AndroidStudio and run the command below.

 ```
 ./gradlew connectedAndroidTest